Samsung/tizen-docs/docs/application/dotnet/guides/uix/tts.md

 You can get the following information about TTS:

 -   [Get the current TTS state](#get).
 The state is also applied as a precondition for each method.
+-   Get the current TTS service state.
+The service state is changed by internal behavior of the TTS service.
 -   Get the default voice.
     -   In TTS, the voice is defined as a combination of the language and the type, such as male or female.
     -   You can request the synthesis of the text with a specific voice, using the parameters of the `AddText()` method of the [Tizen.Uix.Tts.TtsClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Tts.TtsClient.html) class.
 However, if you do not set a specific voice, TTS synthesizes the text with the default voice.